M3351AN/SPT-Fuyu/README.md

 ### Method 1
 1. Place user32.dll in the folder where the SPT launcher is located

-2. Run the SPT launcher, and SPT Fuyu will automatically complete the hooking process
+2. Every time the SPT launcher is run, the SPT Fuyu will automatically complete the hooking setup

 3. If you notice that the window title of the SPT launcher has changed to "SPT.Fuyu.Launcher", it indicates that the hooking step has been successfully loaded